EmilStenstrom/django-components/README.md

 {% endcomponent %}
 ```

-Since the header block is unspecified, it's taken from the base template.
+Since the 'header' fill is unspecified, it's taken from the base template.
 If you put this in a template, and pass in `date=2020-06-06`, this is what gets rendered:

 ```htmldjango
 <div class="calendar-component">